sz-piotr/veryfine/README.md

 ## Use

-Verifine was made to be used with [Mocha](https://mochajs.org/), but can be used in any javascript environment.
+Veryfine was made to be used with [Mocha](https://mochajs.org/), but can be used in any javascript environment.

 ```javascript